 When natural remedies for anxiety and anxiety medications have failed to provide relief, ketamine infusions have shown marked success.
 In scientific language, this novel therapy delivers proven results by activating synaptic plasticity in the brain through increasing brain-derived neutrophic factor translation and secretion, while also inhibiting glycogen synthase kinase-3 and activating the mammalian target of rapamycin signaling.
 In simple terms, ketamine infusions work by calming the central nervous system.
 Unlike traditional medications, studies have shown ketamine to have far greater success than placebos in relieving anxiety.
 What’s more, side effects from the treatment are fewer and more manageable than many other options.

 Vitalitas Denver is a leading ketamine clinic with psychiatrists on staff who can help you determine the best course of treatment for your individual anxiety disorder, whether it be ketamine infusions or some combination of the anxiety treatments described above.
-Consultations at our clinic are always free for new patients.
 If you or a loved one is suffering from debilitating anxiety, there’s no reason to delay.
 Why live with anxiety for any longer than you have to?
-Complete the brief form below to request your free consultation and take the first step towards mental health and wellness.
+Complete the brief form below to contact us and take the first step towards mental health and wellness.